There are several ways to diagnose diabetes. Each way usually needs to be repeated on a second day to diagnose diabetes.

 There are no clear symptoms of prediabetes, so you may have it and not know it.

 If you have prediabetes, you should be checked for type 2 diabetes every one to two years.

 Results indicating prediabetes are:

 - An A1C of 5.7–6.4%

 - An OGTT two-hour blood glucose of 140–199 mg/dL

 Preventing Type 2 Diabetes

 You will not develop type 2 diabetes automatically if you have prediabetes.
-For some people with prediabetes, early treatment can actually return blood sugar levels to the normal range.
+For some people with prediabetes, early treatment can actually return blood glucose levels to the normal range.